oldnomad/picosocks5/README.md

   So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.

-- If you want to enable CHAP authentication method, you might want to use either GnuTLS or OpenSSL library.
+- For crypto implementation, PicoSOCKS5 can use GnuTLS or OpenSSL library.
   Following features are used:

   - Random bytes generation.
   - MD5 hash and HMAC functions.